Best Italian course online

 Find out how

 But wait a second!
-What should my level of Dutch be?
+What should my level of Italian be?
 And what will I be learning?

 The Italian course in the Taalhammer app is designed for users at levels from A0 to B2 and it is divided into the so-called “core” collections.